meilisearch/integration-guides/guides/cypress.md

 Now let's run the tests in not-headless and watch mode so we can see what is happening:

 ```
-cd ../.. # go back to root of project
+cd ../.. # Go back to the root of the project
 npx cypress open
 ```